Christophe de Harlay, Count of Beaumont: London

 Beaumont was not invited to see The Vision of Twelve Goddesses because of diplomatic rivalries, but attended a sword dance performed by Scottish courtiers at Hampton Court on 6 January 1604 in the queen's presence chamber.
 Villamediana wrote that Beaumont had been ambushed and taken to the queen's chamber for the Scottish gentlemen's masque, as he was hoping for an invitation to The Vision.
 Beaumont disapproved of Anne of Denmark's plans for Prince Henry to marry a Spanish princess, but his disagreements with Villamediana about precedence were motivated by requirements to uphold national prestige.

 Beaumont cultivated the company of the Earl of Northumberland and offered him the services of his chef.
 A servant of the Earl visited the stables of the ambassador at "Mouldsey" (Molesey near Hampton Court) to view some horses.
+Beaumont met the Jesuit Henry Garnet twice, the first time at Walsingham House in Seething Lane, a London house of the Earl of Northumberland.

 His daughter was baptised in London in May 1604, Anne of Denmark was sponsor, and Beaumont invited the Spanish ambassador as act of reconciliation.
 The child, Anna Sophia died in 1605 and was buried in Westminster Abbey, where there is an obelisk to her memory with a Latin inscription and the Harlay heraldry.

 Beaumont and his cousin, Robert de Harlay, Baron de Monglat, a brother of Nicolas de Harlay, seigneur de Sancy, showed the 53 carat Sancy diamond to Robert Cecil, and King James bought it for the agreed price of 60,000 French crowns.
 James had the diamond set with stones from the "Great H of Scotland" in a new jewel called the "Mirror of Great Britain" and wore it on his hat.